 FPL tips: How do elite managers choose their captains?

+Captaincy is the focus of our latest FPL advice - how do the world's best players choose theirs?

-With the business end of the Fantasy Premier League season approaching, captaincy choices are critical – if you’re unsure how to distribute the armband, who better to learn from than the elite?
+With the business end of the FPL season approaching, captaincy choices are becoming more critical – if you’re unsure how to distribute the armband, who better to learn from than the elite?

-By studying 1,000 managers with multiple top-10,000 finishes to their name, we have been able to analyse how the elite have tinkered with their squads this season.
+By studying 1,000 managers with multiple top-10,000 finishes to their name, we've analysed how the elite have tinkered with their leaders this season.

 Big hitters

-While elite FPL managers have tricks up their sleeve, giving the captaincy to a differential is not one of them – the stats show they mostly back the big names to earn big returns.
+While elite FPL managers have tricks up their sleeve, giving the captaincy to a differential is not one of them.
+In other words, thinking you're being wily by choosing David McGoldrick as captain at home to Manchester City - just because nobody else will have done it - is not something a "good" player would usually do.
+The stats show they mostly back the big names to earn big returns.

 Mohamed Salah has been the elite’s most-captained player on seven separate occasions this season, more than any other player – in gameweek 15, a total of 91.8 per cent of this group of managers handed him the armband.

-Kevin De Bruyne has been the top bosses’ next go-to captain, topping their charts on six occasions, but it is Harry Kane who was most popular ahead of GW26.
+Kevin De Bruyne has been the top bosses’ next go-to captain, topping their charts on six occasions, but it is Harry Kane who was most popular ahead of GW26, the most recent round of fixtures.

 Kane hasn’t been the elite’s favourite captain since GW8, but his selection this time around demonstrates they are as likely to choose a skipper based on fixture difficulty as they are on form.

-The England forward is not enjoying a purple patch right now, but fixtures against Burnley and Fulham were enough to see him captained by 63.4 per cent of our group – he scored against the Clarets, and could return a memorable points haul with a performance against the Cottagers.
+The England forward is not enjoying a purple patch right now, but fixtures against Burnley and Fulham were enough to see him captained by 63.4 per cent of the study group – he scored against the Clarets, and could return a memorable points haul with a performance against the Cottagers.

 Captain fodder